Gastrointestinal Problems in Rheumatoid Arthritis

 Upper-GI problems in RA patients have been partly attributed to the use of NSAIDs.
 An increased awareness of the side effects of NSAIDs, their wiser use and the addition of proton pump inhibitors to control upper-GI symptoms have helped to reduce the incidence of upper-GI problems associated with RA.
 In fact, the study found that the incidence of upper-GI tract problems declined over the 28-year study period in people with RA (although it was still higher than in the general population).
 On the other hand, the incidence of lower-GI tract problems held steady over the same time period.

-People with RA had an increased risk of infectious colitis (inflammation of the colon caused by infection) and drug-induced colitis, as well as lower-GI bleeding, perforation and diverticulitis, compared with non-RA patients.
+People with RA had an increased risk of infectious colitis (inflammation of the colon caused by infection), drug-induced colitis, lower-GI bleeding, perforation and diverticulitis compared with non-RA patients.
 The factors associated with lower-GI problems in RA identified in this study included smoking, use of corticosteroids (such as prednisone and cortisone), prior upper-GI disease and abdominal surgery.

-“We are still seeing about a 50 percent increase in lower-GI problems in people with RA compared with those without it.
-More attention is needed to address lower-GI problems,” says study co-author Eric Matteson, chair of rheumatology at the Mayo Clinic in Rochester, Minn.
+“We are still seeing about a 50% increase in lower-GI problems in people with RA compared with those without it.
+More attention is needed to address lower-GI problems,” says study co-author Eric Matteson, MD, chair of rheumatology at the Mayo Clinic in Rochester, Minn.

 Better strategies and treatment approaches are needed to address lower-GI problems in people with RA, such as timely treatment of upper-GI disease, minimizing exposure to corticosteroids, avoiding smoking, and screening for lower-GI disease, all of which may help reduce the incidence or seriousness of lower-GI issues.